RedisJSON/RedisJSON/docs/performance.md

 ### The empty string

-Another ReJSON benchmark is that of setting and getting an empty string - a value that's only two bytes long (i.e. `""`).
+Another RedisJSON benchmark is that of setting and getting an empty string - a value that's only two bytes long (i.e. `""`).
 Granted, that's not very useful, but it teaches us something about the basic performance of the module: